 The Management ACK subfield is set to one to indicate that frames of type Management that are not Action No Ack are acknowledged.
-Otherwise, it is set to zero.
-If the Management ACK subfield is set to one, the BlockAck variant used is the EDMG Multi-TID BlockAck variant.
+This subfield is reserved if the BlockAck variant used is not EDMG Multi-TID BlockAck variant.

 9.3.1.9.8 EDMG Multi-TID BlockAck variant